J-Speights/Pg2SqliteConverter/README.md

 # Pg2SqliteConverter

-Description
-This repository contains a Python script designed to back up a PostgreSQL database schema, convert it to an SQLite-compatible format, and then create an SQLite database using the converted schema.
-It is ideal for transitioning data between PostgreSQL and SQLite environments.

 ## Description

 This repository contains a Python script designed to back up a PostgreSQL database schema, convert it to an SQLite-compatible format, and then create an SQLite database using the converted schema.
 It is ideal for transitioning data between PostgreSQL and SQLite environments.